-- 1. Coastal City- Located on the southwestern shore of Lake Michigan, Milwaukee offers a variety of coastal activities. - 2.
-"The City of Festivals"- Summerfest is the World's Largest Music Festival, but there are also numerous ethnic and cultural festivals as well: Polish Fest, Bastille Days (complete with mini Eiffel Tower), German Fest, Irish Fest, Mexican Fiesta, and many more. - 3.
-Sports- Milwaukee has a team in every pro sports league.
-NFL in nearby Greenbay and NHL in nearby Chicago, IL. - 4.
+- 1. Coastal City- Located on the southwestern shore of Lake Michigan, Milwaukee offers a variety of coastal activities. - "The City of Festivals"- Summerfest is the World's Largest Music Festival, but there are also numerous ethnic and cultural festivals as well: Polish Fest, Bastille Days (complete with mini Eiffel Tower), German Fest, Irish Fest, Mexican Fiesta, and many more. - Sports- Milwaukee has a team in every pro sports league.
+NFL in nearby Greenbay and NHL in nearby Chicago, IL.
+In addition, the NBA's Milwaukee Bucks announced a new 714,000 square foot arena providing countless sports and entertainment events in downtown Milwaukee. - 4.
 Park System- The parks in Milwaukee have won numerous awards.
 Bike on the beautiful Oak Leaf Trail or grab a kayak and paddle down the Milwaukee River.
 At the Mitchell Park Horticultural Conservatory you will find three horticultural domes dedicated to three climates.
 Visit a tropical jungle, a desert oasis and a special floral garden in the afternoon; in the evening, enjoy the buildings' amazing light shows. - 5.
 Great cost of living- The cost of living in Milwaukee is 11.4% lower than the national average, making it one of the most affordable cities to live in. - 6.
-School system- Milwaukee also spends over \$1,000 more per student per year than the national average, and has some of the best college and high school education options in the state of Wisconsin. - 7.
-Breweries- Milwaukee has a long and illustrious brewing tradition, stretching back to the early 1800's.
+School system- Milwaukee also spends over \$1,000 more per student per year than the national average, and has some of the best college and high school education options in the state. - Breweries- Milwaukee has a long and illustrious brewing tradition, stretching back to the early 1800's.
 With one historic and six operating breweries open for tours, it's no wonder Milwaukee is known as the "Brew City." - 8.
 Museums- Milwaukee is home to the Harley-Davidson Museum, an Art Museum with wings, Discovery World Science and Technology Center, and Public Museum. - 9.
 History Historic Milwaukee Incorporated offers five separate walking tours focusing on the history, architecture and culture of each area. - 10.
 The Zoo- The Milwaukee Zoo is home to over 2,000 mammals, fish, birds, amphibians and reptiles in habitats expanding over 200 acres.

-Mitchell Park Horicultural Conservatory
+Mitchell Park Horticultural Conservatory